Distributional Inverse Reinforcement Learning: Distributional Inverse Reinforcement Learning Framework

 Note that the choice of prior depends heavily on the task domain and the type of variability we expect in the reward signal.
+This prior sensitivity is shared with Bayesian IRL methods: an informative prior can help when domain knowledge is reliable, while a poor prior can bias the learned reward distribution.
 For example, skew-normal distributions can capture asymmetric reward uncertainty in tasks with systematic biases (e.g., contact-rich manipulation), whereas heavy-tailed priors may be more suitable when outliers or rare but significant events dominate the return structure.
 In contrast, the broader statistical learning community often defaults to Gaussian priors, primarily because of their analytical tractability, conjugacy with many likelihood models, and well-understood concentration properties.
 That said, DistIRL does not rely on a fixed distributional assumption.
-Any parameterized distribution ${p_\theta}$ whose log-density or quantile function is differentiable in $\theta$ is compatible with our framework, since the algorithm requires only gradient updates for learning.
+Any parameterized distribution ${p_\theta}$ whose log-density or quantile function is differentiable in $\theta$ is compatible with our framework, since the algorithm only requires gradients.